openstack-archive/tripleo-docs/doc/source/ci/tripleo_dependencies_pipelines.rst

 * `dependency_override_repos`: It is used to disable or override a particular repo.

-In the above case, openvswitch-next.repo repo will get generated due to repo setup and will disables the centos-nfv-ovs repo.
+In the above case, openvswitch-next.repo repo will get generated due to repo setup and will disables the centos-nfv-openvswitch repo.

 Before the deployment, `rdo-jobs/dependency/get-dependency-repo-content.yaml` playbook is used to set particular release file (in this case it is